 The fourth stanza of ‘Remembrance’ is again directed to the dead lover.
 She asks him to forgive her forgetfulness while the “world’s tide is bearing her along”.
 She’s unable to escape from the tide that is life.

 It is representative of the progress of time and the inevitable changes that come over one’s mind, heart, and physical life, as time progresses without a loved one there.
 She is “beset” by “other desires and other hopes”.
 These hopes obscure the past and her memories of this person.
-But, she adds at the end they “cannot do thee wrong”.
+But, she adds in the end they “cannot do thee wrong”.
 Despite these changes, she is saying, they cannot totally destroy what the two had in the past.

 No later light has lightened up my heaven,